Towards Accurate Knowledge Transfer via Target-awareness Representation Disentanglement: Introduction

 According to the above analysis, it is straightforward to think about a better solution which simultaneously takes the consideration of preserving relevant knowledge and avoiding negative transfer.
 In this paper, we intend to improve the standard fine-tuning paradigm by accurate knowledge transfer.
 Assuming that the knowledge contained in the source model consists of one part relevant to the target task and the other part which is irrelevant\footnote{Note that although this won't be mathematically guaranteed, it is very common in practice that the source task is for general purpose while the target task focuses on a specific domain.}, we are going to explicitly disentangle the former from the source model.
 Thus, a target task specific starting point is used as the reference instead of the original one.
 Specifically, we design a novel regularizer of deep transfer learning through \underline{T}arget-awareness \underline{RE}presentation \underline{D}isentanglement (\TheName).
 The whole algorithm includes two steps.
 First we use a lightweight disentangler to separate middle representations of the pre-trained source model into the positive and negative parts.
-The disentanglement is achieved by simultaneously maximizing the maximum mean discrepancy (MMD) between these two parts, and being able to reconstruct the original representation.
+The core component of the disentangler is a differentiable module which is capable of separating the positive and negative group of features.
+We propose two alternative methods for the disentanglement, which are maximizing the Maximum Mean Discrepancy (Max-MMD) on the spatial dimension, and minimizing the Mutual Information (Min-MI) on the channel dimension.
+Intuitively, we intend to distill the relevant ingredients from noisy features by separating irrelevant ingredients which should: (1) pay attention to different regions with the the relevant ones; or (2) have independent semantic representations with the relevant ones.
+The disentanglement is achieved by simultaneously optimizing the disentangling module and ensuring to reconstruct the original representation.
 Supervision information from labeled target examples is utilized to distinguish the positive part from the negative part.
 The second step is to perform fine-tuning using the disentangled positive part of representations as the reference.
 In summary, our main contributions are as following: \begin{itemize} \item We are the first to involve the idea of representation disentanglement to improve inductive transfer learning. \item Our algorithm aiming at accurate knowledge transfer contributes to the study of negative transfer. \item Our proposed \TheName\ significantly outperforms state-of-the-art transfer learning regularizers including \LTWO, \LTWOSP, \AT, \DELTA\ and \BSS\ on various real world datasets. \end{itemize}